-Detailed financial information from previous years can be found in METRO's Annual Comprehensive Financial Reports on METRO's website, RideMETRO.org.
-Current monthly financial information is also posted on the website.
+Detailed financial information from previous years can be found in METRO's Comprehensive Annual Financial Reports, which are in the Financial and Audit information section on METRO's website, RideMETRO.org.
+Current monthly financial information is posted in the same section.